Fujifilm GFX 50S vs Pentax K-1

 Travel and landscape photographers will find it useful that the K-1 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 Both the GFX 50S and the K-1 have been discontinued, but can regularly be found used on ebay.
 The K-1 was replaced by the Pentax K-1 II, while the GFX 50S was followed by the Fujifilm GFX 50S II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Pentax websites.
+Further information on the features and operation of the GFX 50S and K-1 can be found, respectively, in the Fujifilm GFX 50S Manual (free pdf) or the online Pentax K-1 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm GFX 50S or the Pentax K-1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.